softwaregroup-bg/ut-prime/README.md

-# UT React component library `ut-front-devextreme`
+# UT React component library `ut-prime`

 This module implements React components, for use in building web applications with the UT framework.
-The library exports wrapped `Material-UI` and `DevExtreme` components and also locally developed components, which are called `UT components`.
+The library exports wrapped `PrimeReact` components and also locally developed components, which are called `UT components`.

 The idea of `wrapped components` is to have a central place